bobvawter/mdcmux/README.md

 }
 ```

-The above configuration would proxy the MDC service on two different NGC controls to ports `5051` and `5052`.
+The above configuration would proxy the MDC service on two different NGC
+controls to ports `5051` and `5052`.
+The `10.0.0.0/8` netblock is allowed to
+connect to the proxy, may issue documented `?Q` commands, and may read any macro
+variables.
+Further down, the `10.2.2.0/24` netblock is allowed to write to a
+limited range of macro variables.

 ## Dummy server